micurs/relax.js/relaxjs/readme.md

 Each resource can respond to the 4 HTTP verbs:
 **GET**, **POST**, **UPDATE** and **DELETE** using a specific function or just by returning data.
-From the example above you can reach the user resource with this URL:
+From the example above you can reach the user resource with this URL in your browser (GET):

 ```
 http://localhost:3000/user